-We also have Seven Heavens, there were 7 Kings of Rome, as well as Seven Emperors and Seven Hills.
 There were also 7 Sages of Greece and 7 was considered to be a God number in ancient Egypt.
 7 was very popular in the Egyptian Empire (maybe that´s why we see so many Cleopatra themed slots and casinos around.
 Check them out at Virgin Casino.)

 In the Harry Potter novels by J.K.
 Rowling, seven is the most powerfully magical number.
 In the Game of Thrones epic (check out our Game of Thrones free slot by the way).